AndrewEllis93/Print-Tuning-Guide/README.md

 ## Method
 You will follow a similar process to extruder calibration.

 This is a rough calculation.
 Maximum volumetric flow rate can change with a number of factors, like temperatures, material, and nozzle type.

-You should set your limit slightly lower in the slicer for margin of safety, and to avoid having to tune for different filaments that don't flow as nicely.
+You should set your limit slightly lower in the slicer for margin of safety, and to avoid having to re-tune for different filaments that don't flow as nicely.

 **1)** Heat your hotend. \
 **2)** Extrude a little bit to ensure your E motor is energized and holding.\